tdwg/bdq/tg2/_review/docs/terms/bdqcore/index.md

 #### Specification

-Count the number of VALIDATION_MINDEPTH_INRANGE in the MultiRecord that have Response.result=COMPLIANT.
+INTERNAL_PREREQUISITES_NOT_MET if dwc:minimumDepthInMeters is bdq:Empty, or the value is not interpretable as number greater than or equal to zero; COMPLIANT if the value of dwc:minimumDepthInMeters is within the range of bdq:minimumValidDepthInMeters to bdq:maximumValidDepthInMeters inclusive; otherwise NOT_COMPLIANT

 #### Information Elements